Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 or
 `hostname# command`
 Depending on the step your are on.
 Replace `command` with the respective command as shown below.

-In addition, you will see interfaces named as `GigabitEthernetx`.
-The x in this naming scheme corresponds to the Network Adapter configured on VM Deployment, so any connection on Network Adapter 1 will be synonymous with `GigabitEthernet1` in the respective edge router.
-Also, unless otherwise specified, use the last x value you were prompted to provide for the configurations.
+In addition, you will see interfaces named as `GigabitEthernetW` or `GigabitEthernetL` .
+The `W` and `L` in this naming scheme corresponds to the Network Adapter configured on VM Deployment, where `W` denotes a WAN Interface, and `L` denotes a LAN interface.
+In other words, Any connection on Network Adapter 1 will be synonymous with `GigabitEthernet1` in the respective edge router, but the nuance of the connection being WAN or LAN relies on your understanding of your network interfaces.

+A good rule of thumb to remember is that if you can access google from the interface, it is the WAN interface.
+If you use the interface to contact other devices within the current branch of your company, say a local printer in the building, it is likely a LAN interface.

+Also, unless otherwise specified, use the last `L` or `W` value you were prompted to provide for the configurations, if you have multiple WAN or LAN interfaces.

 Before engaging with these steps, on the edge router, run the following command:
 `hostname# show ip int br`
 This command will show the current interfaces that your edge router has.
 Note down all that start with `GigabitEthernet`, as this will come in handy later.